 What Do NFL Waterboys Do?

 The job description is pretty straightforward.
 Waterboys make sure players are hydrated.
 They provide towels and anything else players and coaches may need all while trying not to get in the way of the action.
 Some even get game-used free gear like jersey and jockstraps.
 Oh boy!
-The job title, as it may imply, is not limited to males.
+The job title, as it may imply, is not limited to men.

 There isn't much info on the web about any behind-the-scenes work a waterboy in the NFL or NBA does, but it looks like most of them have at least a high school degree.
 Experience working with a college football team team would likely help your case as well.

 You might want to sit down before reading this: the average salary of an NFL waterboy is a whopping $53,000 a year, according to Stack.com.
 Some are unpaid or work as stipend interns, per reference.com, but the full-time water and towel boys are considered part of the training staff.

 Still, that is lot of money considering the job doesn't look so tough.
-In fact, the $53,000 estimated salary is comparable to that of firefighters, graphic designers and legal assistants, according to U.S. Department of Labor occupational employment statistics.
+In fact, the $53,000 estimated annual salary is comparable to that of firefighters, graphic designers and legal assistants, according to U.S. Department of Labor occupational employment statistics.
 It ain't a million dollars but that's darn good money for the job.

-How to Apply to be an NFL Waterboy
+How to Apply to Become an NFL Waterboy

 You probably need some high school and college athletic experience in the field to become an NFL waterboy.
 I mean, there's a possibility you could be working a Super Bowl.
 This is the big leagues.
-It also wouldn't help to know someone that works for a team who can put in a good word for you.
+It also wouldn't help to know someone (maybe a family member?) that works for a sports team who can put in a good word for you.

-If you're like me and thinking of quitting their full-time job to be a professional hydrator, don't fret if you can't find any jobs in the NFL.
-The NBA hires similar positions and, well, maybe you can reach out to MLB teams, because baseball players are making more money than anyone.
+If you're like me and thinking of quitting your full-time job to be a professional hydrator, don't fret if you can't find any jobs in the NFL.
+NBA waterboys make good money and, well, maybe you can reach out to MLB teams, because baseball players are making more money than anyone.
 Stay away from tennis ball boy gigs, though.
 That looks hard.